Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Stringy cohomology and gerbes

-The second viewpoint shows that there exists a morphism $I\Xc \to \Xc$, such that the fibre over a given $S$-point equals the group $S$-scheme which we denote by $\underline{\Aut}_x(\Xc)$.
-Vice versa one can use the abstract definition of $I\Xc$ as the self-intersection of the diagonal of $\Xc$ to deduce the existence of a relative group scheme structure on the morphism $I\Xc \to \Xc$.
+The second viewpoint shows that there exists a morphism $\I\Xc \to \Xc$, such that the fibre over a given $S$-point equals the group $S$-scheme denoted by $\underline{\Aut}_x(\Xc)$.
+Vice versa, one can use the abstract definition of $\I\Xc$ as the self-intersection of the diagonal of $\Xc$ to deduce the existence of a relative group scheme structure on the morphism $\I\Xc \to \Xc$.

-We give the second construction of $P_{\mathscr{G}}$: Let $A$ be a commutative group scheme and fix an $A$-gerbe $\mathscr{G}$ over a Deligne-Mumford stack $\Xc$.
-An $S$-point $y \in \mathscr{G}(S)$ induces an $S$-point $x \in \Xc(S)$.
-Moreover we obtain a surjective morphism of automorphism groups $\underline{\Aut}_y(\mathscr{G}) \twoheadrightarrow \underline{\Aut}_x(\Xc)$.
-The kernel of this morphism is equal to the group scheme $A$ and is central in $\underline{\Aut}_y(\mathscr{G})$.
+We give the second construction of $P_{\alpha}$: Let $A$ be a commutative group scheme and fix an $A$-gerbe $\alpha$ over a Deligne-Mumford stack $\Xc$.
+An $S$-point $y \in \alpha(S)$ induces an $S$-point $x \in \Xc(S)$.
+Moreover we obtain a surjective morphism of automorphism groups $\underline{\Aut}_y(\alpha) \twoheadrightarrow \underline{\Aut}_x(\Xc)$.
+The kernel of this morphism is equal to the group scheme $A$ and is central in $\underline{\Aut}_y(\alpha)$.
 Therefore, we obtain a central extension

-The inertia stack of $\Xc$ is fibred in these group schemes over $\Xc$, and the total spaces of these central extensions can be assembled into an $A$-torsor on $I\Xc$.
+The inertia stack of $\Xc$ is fibred in these group schemes over $\Xc$, and the total spaces of these central extensions can be assembled into an $A$-torsor on $\I\Xc$.
 The technical details are summarised below.

-\begin{construction} A morphism of stacks $\mathscr{G}\to \Xc$ induces a morphism of inertia stacks $I\mathscr{G} \to I\Xc$.
-For $\mathscr{G}$ an $A$-gerbe (where $A$ is assumed to be a flat commutative group scheme), we obtain a canonical morphism $I\mathscr{G} \to I\Xc$.
-For example, the trivial $A$-gerbe $B_{\Xc}A$ yields the stack $I(B_{\Xc}A) = \mathscr{G} \times_{\Xc} A$.
-Since every $A$-gerbe is \'etale locally equivalent to the trivial $A$-gerbe we conclude that $I\mathscr{G}$ is \'etale locally equivalent to $\mathscr{G} \times_{\Xc} A$.
-This shows that $I\mathscr{G}$ is a stack.
-As above there exists for every $S$-point $Z \in I\mathscr{G}(S)$ a central embedding $A(S) \hookrightarrow \Aut_z(I\mathscr{G})$.
-We can therefore apply the \emph{rigidification} process of \cite[Theorem 5.1.5]{abramovich2003twisted} to obtain a stack $\widehat{I\Xc} = I\mathscr{G}//A$ which gives a central extension of $\Xc$-group schemes
+\begin{construction} A morphism of stacks $\alpha\to \Xc$ induces a morphism of inertia stacks $\I\alpha \to \I\Xc$.
+For $\alpha$ an $A$-gerbe (where $A$ is assumed to be a flat commutative group scheme), we obtain a canonical morphism $\I\alpha \to \I\Xc$.
+For example, the trivial $A$-gerbe $B_{\Xc}A$ yields the stack $\I(B_{\Xc}A) = \alpha \times_{\Xc} A$.
+Since every $A$-gerbe is \'etale locally equivalent to the trivial $A$-gerbe we conclude that $\I\alpha$ is \'etale locally equivalent to $\alpha \times_{\Xc} A$.
+This shows that $\I\alpha$ is a stack.
+As above there exists for every $S$-point $Z \in \I\alpha(S)$ a central embedding $A(S) \hookrightarrow \Aut_z(\I\alpha)$.
+We can therefore apply the \emph{rigidification} process of \cite[Theorem 5.1.5]{abramovich2003twisted} to obtain a stack $\widehat{\I\Xc} = \I\alpha//A$, which gives a central extension of $\Xc$-group schemes

-Then $P_{\mathscr{G}} = \widehat{I\Xc}$ is an $A$-torsor on the Deligne-Mumford stack $I\Xc$. \end{construction}
+Then, $P_{\alpha} = \widehat{\I\Xc}$ is an $A$-torsor on the Deligne-Mumford stack $\I\Xc$. \end{construction}